KUCD: History

-KUCD started broadcasting in 1991 as a smooth jazz station as "CD 101.9".
+KUCD signed on the air in 1991.
+It was a smooth jazz station, playing a mix of jazz instrumentals and some R&B-style vocals.
+It billed itself as "CD 101.9".
+The smooth jazz sound lasted six years.

 On August 29, 1997, at 3 p.m., it switched to modern AC as "Star 101.9."
 It further evolved towards modern rock in 2001.
 This lasted until 2009, when it shifted back to modern AC; with this format change, KUCD changed its positioner from "Hawaii's New Music Alternative" to "90's, 2K, and Today".
 In early 2011, KUCD reverted to the modern rock format, albeit with a slight modern AC lean, using their previous "Hawaii's New Music Alternative" slogan once again.
-A few months after this, KUCD dropped the modern AC lean, and is once again a modern rock station.
+A few months after this, KUCD dropped the modern AC lean, and became a modern rock station once again.

 In 2013, the station changed its positioner to "Hawaii's Alternative".
-With the May 2020 format flip of KPOI from alternative to soft AC, KUCD is now the only radio station in Honolulu playing alternative rock music.
-KUCD's HD2 sub-channel airs Asian Pop formatted PoP!
+With the May 2020 format flip of KPOI from alternative to soft AC, KUCD became the only radio station in Honolulu playing alternative rock music.
+KUCD's HD2 sub-channel aired Asian Pop formatted PoP!
 99.1 at 101.9-2 and on the iHeartRadio app.

+On May 16, 2023, iHeartMedia announced that KUCD and K256AS/KUCD-HD2 would swap formats at 10 AM the following Thursday.
+On May 18th, the full-power 101.9 frequency took over the Asian pop music format of K256AS as "Pop!
+101.9".
+With its high-power signal, it becomes the largest K-pop radio station in the United States.
+The alternative rock previously found on 101.9 switched over to the 99.1 FM translator.